-Adapt Health Care provides clinical Speech and Language Pathologist’s who specialist in the assessment and treatment of swallowing and speech disorders associated with our aged care clients.
+Adapt Health Care provides clinical Speech and Language Pathologists who are highly experienced in the assessment and treatment of swallowing and speech difficulties associated with our aged care clients.

 They work with people who have difficulty communicating because of developmental delays, stroke, brain injuries, learning disability, intellectual disability, cerebral palsy, dementia and hearing loss, as well as other problems that can affect speech and language.
 A speech pathologist can also support people who experience difficulties swallowing food and drink safely.

 When should I refer to a Speech and Language Pathologist?

 - Difficulties with memory

 - Difficulties with receptive (understanding) and expressive (talking) language

-- Following a medical event where speech and cognition has been affected such as; Stroke or brain injury
+- Following a medical event where speech and cognition have been affected, such as a stroke or brain injury